ayrna/orca-python/README.md

 ## What is ORCA-python?

-ORCA-python is an experimental framework, completely built on Python (integrated with scikit-learn and sacred modules), that seeks to automatize the run of machine learning experiments through simple-to-understand configuration files.

-ORCA-python has been initially created to test ordinal classification, but it can handle regular classification algorithms, as long as they are implemented in scikit-learn, or self-implemented following compatibility guidelines form scikit-learn.
+**ORCA-python** is an experimental framework built on Python that seamlessly integrates with scikit-learn and sacred modules to automate machine learning experiments through simple JSON configuration files.
+Initially designed for ordinal classification, it supports regular classification algorithms as long as they are compatible with scikit-learn, making it easy to run reproducible experiments across multiple datasets and classification methods.

-In this README, we will explain how to use ORCA-python, and what you need to install in order to run it.
-A Jupyter notebook is also avaible in [spanish](https://github.com/ayrna/orca-python/blob/master/doc/spanish_user_manual.md).

 ## Table of Contents